 Germany is a wonderful place for a driving tour.
 Visitors will find car-rental agencies everywhere at their convenience, all offering competitive rates on fleets of modern vehicles.
 Car sharing apps such as ShareNow are another excellent option, allowing you to prebook and collect a car, drive it for up to 30 days, and return it anywhere in its designated "home area".
 Petrol stations and EV charging stations are easily found – for the latter, simply use sites such as Chargemap and PlugShare.

-The bus is a cheap intercity alternative to the train
+Bus is a cheap alternative to the train

-While it’s difficult to go past DB’s rail network, there are times when you might consider taking a bus.
-To begin with, it’s the cheaper option.
+While it’s difficult to go past DB’s rail network, there are times when you might consider taking a bus (it is the cheaper option).
 In some areas, such as the Harz Mountains, sections of the Bavarian Forest and the Alpine foothills, it’s the only option.

-Long-distance cycle routes make it possible to travel the country by bike © Cavan Images / Getty Images
+Long-distance cycle routes make it possible to see much of Germany by bike © Design Pics Inc / Alamy Stock Photos

 Travel by bike on Germany's long-distance cycle trails